perrybutler/rapidjs/README.md

 Anyhow, with the rise of single page apps (SPA), we're finding more and more reasons to let the client be the ultimate determining factor in how a data set will be displayed, and in what format.
 This means the data source (server) is  completely decoupled from the client logic, or at least agnostic to it, meaning several apps could implement the same data in different ways - your data becomes a clean API endpoint that can be consumed by other services/apps.
 We also want to give end-users full expressive power over building their own views and templates using a WYSIWYG editor and plugging in data however they see fit.
 The end-user can apply different views to existing data on-the-fly without having to request anything from the server.

 We are quickly approaching a hybrid computing paradigm that lies between "thin client" and "thick client", where the SPA will download and cache data/resources as it uses them over the lifetime of the session or even across multiple sessions so that the app works in an offline state or degrades gracefully into something less functional temporarily.

+#History

+Much of the grandiose ideas herein are inspired by [NEST](http://glassocean.net/nest/), a previous HTML5 project that will eventually be rewritten using the Rapid Platform.